 If you’ve owned a public relations firm for several years and have decided that it’s time to take that first step in your planned exit strategy of selling the firm, you may have questions regarding what your next steps will/should be.

-The next steps you should think through as you move to sell your public relations agency are:
+The next steps you should think through as you move to sell your PR Firm are:

-1. Determine your true reasons for wanting to sell.
+1. Determine your true reasons for wanting to sell your PR Firm.
 Are you burned out?
 Do you want to hand the reigns over to a family member or partner(s)?
 Do you want to retain any ownership of the firm at all, or do you want to sell it in its entirety?
 These are important questions to answer because any buyer will want to know – and deserves to know – your reasons for selling the agency.

 2. Do you know your bottom line?
 If not, you have some work to do because this is a sign that you are not currently running your agency as a real business.
 You may service your customers well, but if you’re don’t know exactly where your profits are coming from and where/how you are investing it, it’s not a business and potential buyers will see that.